paoga87/jekyll-v2/_posts/2023-12-13-usfederal-cybersecurity-compliance.md

 Whether you are from the private or public sector in the U.S., you are just getting started in Cybersecurity or just curious about this topic, you would want to keep the [National Institute of Standards and Technology (NIST)](https://www.nist.gov/) at the top of your list.

 According to the NIST’s Cybersecurity site, “NIST develops cybersecurity standards, guidelines, best practices, and other resources to meet the needs of U.S. industry, federal agencies and the broader public.”
 NIST Special Publications (SP) are part of this.
-Particularly, we will be looking at the SP 800 publications, one of multiple sub-series which are specifically for computer security.
+We are interested particularly in the SP 800 publications, which are one of multiple sub-series specifically for computer security.

-In this blog series, we are going to explore the following seven NIST frameworks, standards, and security controls to keep in mind when working for the Federal U.S. Government:
+In this blog series, we are going to explore the following eight NIST frameworks, standards, and security controls to keep in mind when working for the Federal U.S. Government:

 -	[CSF 1.0:](https://www.nist.gov/cyberframework) Cybersecurity Framework (version 2.0 almost ready at the time of this write-up)
 -	[FIPS PUB 200:](https://csrc.nist.gov/publications/detail/fips/200/final) Minimum Security Requirements for Federal Information and Information Systems